Q: Why bother to apply to the College of Europe given Brexit?

 Q: What message should I send to my undergraduate university to urge students to apply to the College of Europe?

-A: The College of Europe offers a special experience both professionally and personally.
+A: The College of Europe offers a special experience, both professionally and personally.
 Just look at the feedback from former students.
-Moreover, European expertise will be needed more not less as we adjust to post-Brexit Britain and the need to quickly establish new international trade agreements, standards and cross-border partnerships.
-Through the various modules available, and the chance to write a thesis of your choosing, the College prepares students to work on and tackle the many shared global challenges we face which do not respect individual country borders, include climate change, global poverty and ensuring a strong global economy.
-And the learning does not stop when you graduate, the College has a strong network worldwide and alumni can always be found in interesting institutions, happy to be formal or informal networks as students (re)enter the world of work.
+Moreover, European expertise will be needed more, not less, as we adjust to post-Brexit Britain and the need to quickly establish new international trade agreements, standards and cross-border partnerships.
+Through the various modules available, and the chance to write a thesis of your choosing, the College prepares students to work on and tackle the many shared global challenges we face which do not respect individual country borders, including climate change, global poverty, and ensuring a strong global economy.
+And the learning does not stop when you graduate.
+The College has a strong, global network of former students and thousands of alumni hold high-profile positions in politics, diplomacy, law and business, both in Brussels and around the world.

 Q: What are my prospects for employment with a Masters from the College of Europe?